open-telemetry/opamp-spec/README.md

 Both the Agent and the Server indicate the capabilities that they support during the initial message exchange.
-The Agent sets the capabilities bit-field in the StatusReport message, the Server sets the capabilities bit-field in the DataForAgent message.
+The Agent sets the capabilities bit-field in the StatusReport message, the Server sets the capabilities bit-field in the ServerToAgent message.

 Each set bit in the capabilities field indicates that the particular capability is supported.
 The list of Agent capabilities is [here](#statusreport-message).
-The list of Server capabilities is [here](#dataforagent-message).
+The list of Server capabilities is [here](#servertoagent-message).

 After the Server learns about the capabilities of the particular Agent the Server MUST stop using the capabilities that the Agent does not support.